 The schools below may not offer all types of history degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Ball State University is one of the finest schools in the United States for getting a degree in history.
-Located in the city of Muncie, Ball State is a public university with a large student population.
+Ball State University is one of the best schools in the United States for getting a degree in history.
+Located in the small city of Muncie, Ball State is a public university with a large student population.
 A Best Colleges rank of #205 out of 2,217 schools nationwide means Ball State is a great university overall.

 Hanover is a small private not-for-profit college located in the distant town of Hanover.
 This college ranks 17th out of 42 schools for overall quality in the state of Indiana.

-There were roughly 19 history students who graduated with this degree at USI in the most recent data year.
-Soon after graduating, history degree recipients usually make an average of $24,905 in the first five years of their career.
+There were about 27 history students who graduated with this degree at USI in the most recent year we have data available.
+After graduation, history degree recipients generally earn around $24,905 in their early careers.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.